Quality Perceptions and Intended Engagement in Response to AI-Generated and AI-Assisted News: Results

+Figure \ref{read} shows the mean ratings for the second set of outcomes, measuring participants' willingness to continue reading the presented article and to read AI-generated news in the future.
+Participants who learned about AI involvement—whether assisted or fully generated—were significantly more willing to continue reading than those in the human-written condition, while no difference emerged between the two AI conditions.
+In contrast, willingness to read AI-generated news in the future did not differ significantly across groups.

-Table \ref{tab:read} provides a detailed overview of the regression results for the second set of outcomes.
-They reinforce the findings from Figure 2, indicating a higher willingness to continue reading in the AI-assisted (p<0.01) and AI-generated (p<0.01) groups.
-For future reading willingness, the coefficients for both the AI-assisted and AI-generated groups are not significant, corroborating the findings from Figure \ref{read} that there is no significant difference in future reading preferences between the different groups.
-We therefore reject of hypotheses H9 and H10, which predicted higher willingness to read AI-generated news in the future.
-These results suggest that knowledge of AI involvement and exposure to it do not significantly influence future reading preferences.
+The regression results in Table~\ref{tab:singlefactor} confirm a higher willingness to continue reading in the AI-assisted ($b$ = 0.566, $p < .001$, $d$ = 0.53) and AI-generated ($b$ = 0.697, $p < .001$, $d$ = 0.61) conditions.
+These are moderate-to-large effects, substantially exceeding the preregistered threshold of $d$ = 0.30.
+The omnibus treatment effect for continue reading is significant ($\eta^2$ = 0.070, $\omega^2$ = 0.066).
+No significant differences emerge for willingness to read AI-generated news in the future ($d$ = $-$0.03 for AI-assisted; $d$ = 0.07 for AI-generated).
+We therefore reject hypotheses H9 and H10, which predicted higher willingness to read AI-generated news in the future.

+The increase in willingness to continue reading should be interpreted with caution.
+Because participants rated this item after disclosure of AI involvement, the effect may reflect curiosity or skepticism toward AI-written news rather than genuine openness or approval.
+Participants may also have indicated a higher willingness simply because they had already started reading the article or wanted to see whether they could detect traces of AI authorship.
+Thus, the ``willingness to continue reading'' measure likely captures a form of curiosity-driven engagement rather than endorsement or long-term acceptance.

+To determine whether the absence of significant effects truly indicates that readers perceived the articles as equally good, we conducted equivalence tests \citep[TOST;][]{Lakens:2018a} for all non-significant effects with a smallest effect size of interest (SESOI) of $\pm$0.2 on the 1-5 scales.
+As reported in Appendix \ref{appendix:TOST}, the results confirm that perceived expertise, readability, credibility, and overall quality are statistically equivalent across the three conditions, meaning that readers evaluated AI-generated and AI-assisted articles as being of the same quality as human-written ones.
+For future willingness to read AI-generated news, equivalence could not be established, meaning that small effects cannot be ruled out.
+This suggests that while large differences are unlikely, there may still be minor differences between conditions, leaving open the possibility of a modest positive effect on future engagement.